Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 period characters.

-Numeric nodes that start with period characters should have number character or one dash character after initial period characters.
+Numeric nodes that start with period characters shall have number character or one dash character after initial period characters.

-Numeric nodes that start with period characters and then dash character should not have more than one dash character right after their initial period characters.
+Numeric nodes that start with period characters and then dash character shall not have more than one dash character right after their initial period characters.

-Numeric nodes that start with period characters and then a dash character should continue with a number character right after their initial period characters and one dash character.
+Numeric nodes that start with period characters and then a dash character shall continue with a number character right after their initial period characters and one dash character.